meaniebeanie22/meaniebeanie22.github.io/chapters/the-jolly-boats-last-trip.md

 overloaded.
 Five grown men, and three of them--Trelawney, Redruth, and the captain--over six feet high, was already more than she was meant to carry.
 Add to that the powder, pork, and bread-bags.
 The [:gunwale](https://en.wikipedia.org/wiki/Gunwale) was lipping astern.
-Several times we shipped a little water, and my breeches and the tails of my coat were all soaking wet before we had gone a hundred yards.
+Several times we shipped a little water, and my [:breeches](https://en.wikipedia.org/wiki/Breeches) and the tails of my coat were all soaking wet before we had gone a hundred yards.